neqto: Docs

 Based on the event and the level, the action will be triggered.

-When registering a notification the following options are available:
+When registering a notification the following settings are available:

 Event Type